-I say this because the way Mr and Mrs F were told the investment would work doesn't appear to be suspicious, and the returns they were told they would receive don't appear to be too good to be true.
-And there was nothing in the public domain at the time about R that Mr and Mrs F could have reasonably inferred from that a scam was taking place.
+I say this because the way Mr and Mrs C were told the investment would work doesn't appear to be suspicious.
+And the returns they were told they would receive don't appear to be too good to be true, especially as they'd received the promised returns previously.
+The investment material and communications with R I've reviewed appear professional, and there was nothing in the public domain at the time about R that Mr and Mrs C could have reasonably inferred from that a scam was taking place.

 It appears that the company had been operating for several years.
-One of the connected companies was authorised and regulated by the FCA, and a number of previous investors (including Mr and Mrs F) had received the returns they were told they would.
-So, I don't think there was anything about the investment that should have caused Mr and Mrs F concern.
+One of the connected companies was authorised and regulated by the FCA, and a number of previous investors (including Mr and Mrs C) had received the returns they were told they would.
+So, I don't think there was anything about the investment that should have caused Mr and Mrs C concern.

-NatWest hasn't alleged that Mr and Mrs F made the payment without a reasonable basis for belief that the investment was legitimate.
-It also hasn't said that Mr and Mrs F ignored an effective warning.
+NatWest hasn't alleged that Mr and Mrs C made the payment without a reasonable basis for belief that the investment was legitimate.
+It also hasn't said that it provided a warning at the time Mr and Mrs C made the transaction - so I can't fairly say Mr and Mrs C ignored an effective warning.

-And so, I don't think NatWest has established that any of the exceptions to reimbursement under the CRM Code apply here, and so it should refund the money Mr and Mrs F lost in full.
+And so, I don't think NatWest has established that any of the exceptions to reimbursement under the CRM Code apply here, and so it should refund the money Mr and Mrs C lost in full.